-Public health epidemics or outbreaks, including COVID-19, could adversely impact our business.
+Public health emergencies or epidemics could adversely impact our business.

-Public health epidemics, such as COVID-19 or a similar pandemic, epidemic, or outbreak of an infectious disease, could materially and adversely affect our business and our financial results and could cause a disruption to the development of our product candidates.
-The extent to which COVID-19 may impact our business, results of operations and future growth prospects will depend on a variety of factors and future developments, which are highly uncertain and cannot be predicted with confidence, including the duration, scope and severity of the pandemic, the existence and extent of travel restrictions and social distancing in the U.S. and other countries, business closures or business disruptions, the effectiveness of actions taken in the U.S. and other countries to contain and treat COVID-19, periodic spikes in infection rates, new strains of the virus that causes outbreaks of COVID-19, and the broad availability of effective vaccines and therapeutics.
+Public health emergencies or epidemics could materially and adversely affect our business and our financial results and could cause a disruption to the development of our product candidates.
+The extent to any such public health emergency may impact our business, results of operations and future growth prospects will depend on a variety of factors, including the duration, scope and severity of the emergency, the existence and extent of travel restrictions and social distancing in the U.S. and other countries, business closures or business disruptions, the effectiveness of actions taken in the U.S. and other countries, and the availability of therapeutic interventions.

-Some factors from the COVID-19 pandemic that could delay or otherwise adversely affect the completion of our preclinical and clinical activities and, depending on the duration of the outbreak, the initiation of any future clinical trials, as well as our business generally, include:
+Some factors from public health emergencies that could delay or otherwise adversely affect the completion of our preclinical and clinical activities and, depending on the duration of the outbreak, the initiation of any future clinical trials, as well as our business generally, include:

-- business disruptions caused by potential workplace, laboratory and office closures and an increased reliance on employees working from home, disruptions to or delays in ongoing laboratory experiments and operations, staffing shortages, travel limitations, cyber security and data accessibility, or communication or mass transit disruptions, any of which could adversely impact our business operations or delay necessary interactions with local regulators, ethics committees, manufacturing sites, research sites and other important agencies and contractors; - limitations on the availability of preclinical and clinical trial sites, researchers and investigators, regulatory agency personnel, and materials; - limitations on our business operations by local, state, or the federal government that could impact our ability to conduct our preclinical and clinical activities; - limitations on travel that could hinder our timelines; - interruption in global shipping affecting the transport of key materials; - interruption of, or delays in receiving, key materials from our CMOs due to staffing shortages, production slowdowns or stoppages, increased demand from third parties for key materials related to COVID-19 research and vaccine development and disruptions in delivery systems; and - disruptions to our third-party suppliers, including through the effects of facility closures, reductions in operating hours, staggered shifts and other social distancing efforts, labor shortages, decreased productivity and unavailability of materials or components.
+- business disruptions caused by potential workplace, laboratory and office closures and an increased reliance on employees working from home, disruptions to or delays in ongoing laboratory experiments and operations, staffing shortages, travel limitations, cyber security and data accessibility, or communication or mass transit disruptions, any of which could adversely impact our business operations or delay necessary interactions with local regulators, ethics committees, manufacturing sites, research sites and other important agencies and contractors; - limitations on the availability of preclinical and clinical trial sites, researchers and investigators, regulatory agency personnel, and materials; - limitations on our business operations by local, state, or the federal government that could impact our ability to conduct our preclinical and clinical activities; - limitations on travel that could hinder our timelines; - interruption in global shipping affecting the transport of key materials; - interruption of, or delays in receiving, key materials from our CMOs due to staffing shortages, production slowdowns or stoppages, increased demand from third parties for key materials and disruptions in delivery systems; and - disruptions to our third-party suppliers, including through the effects of facility closures, reductions in operating hours, staggered shifts and other social distancing efforts, labor shortages, decreased productivity and unavailability of materials or components.

-The COVID-19 pandemic may also have the effect of heightening many of the other risks described in this section titled "Item 1A.
+Public health emergencies may also have the effect of heightening many of the other risks described in this section titled "Item 1A.
 Risk Factors," such as risks related to our need to raise additional funding, fluctuation of our quarterly financial results, and our ability to obtain and maintain regulatory approvals.